braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages.md

 ### HTML editor

-Changes you make in the HTML automatically render in the Preview panel as you type.
+Changes you make in the HTML automatically render in the preview panel as you type.
 Any `appboyBridge` JavaScript methods you use in your HTML won’t update user profiles while previewing in the dashboard.

 You can configure **Editor Settings** to toggle wrap text, change the font size, or choose a color theme.
 The code editor includes different color themes for syntax highlighting, which helps you spot potential code errors directly in the message composer and better organize your code (using spaces or tabs—whichever side of that argument you're on).